aljrico/lagom/_posts/2018-05-03-bitcoin-currency.md

 Not-so-academic survivalists and conspiracy theorists loved also the gold standard, because it held for them the promise of an ever-lasting stable currency in a governmental vacuum scenario.
 And it also prevents an out-of-hand money supply from the government, what could prevent disasters as the recent [hyperinflation of Zimbawe](https://en.wikipedia.org/wiki/Hyperinflation#Most_severe_hyperinflations_in_world_history).

 Despite that, some argue that the Gold Standard would not be the all-saver of todays economic dangers.
 Today's world is not the same as the world from a couple centuries ago; and today's issues can not be so easily addressed with a shiny piece of metal.
-Gold coins can very susceptible to scams; have little or no intrinsic value in our current society and it might be not of enough of that [precious](https://en.wikipedia.org/wiki/Gollum) metal for sustaining all world's economy.
+Gold coins can be very susceptible to scams; have little or no intrinsic value in our current society and it might arrive the day when we will not have enough of that [precious](https://en.wikipedia.org/wiki/Gollum) metal for sustaining all world's economy.

 And even some survivalists discuss that *it lacks of nutritional value*, and that in a survavilist nightmare gold should be far down on the list of things to stuff in the bag before fleeing into the wilds.